laboon/ebook/text/30_defects.md

 ### Workaround

 The __workaround__ field describes how the defect can be avoided, or at least ameliorated.
 Assuming a defect where special characters don't work in passwords, the workaround is to only use alphanumeric characters in passwords.
-It is important to note that workarounds are not always **good** workaround; they may involve not using certain functionality.
+It is important to note that workarounds are not always __good__ workarounds; they may involve not using certain functionality.
 For example, if the word count feature of an editor is not working, the workaround may be to not use word count, or to use a different program (e.g., `wc -w` in Unix systems).

 In some cases, there may not be any sort of workaround, or at least not a known one.
 If the system is crashing at seemingly nondeterministic times, it would be impossible to list a workaround except the trivial case of "don't use the software", which is not generally accepted as a workaround.
 This does not mean that a workaround does not exist, only that it's not known; there may be a setting or input value which is causing the issue, but the testing team just has not uncovered it,  If no user can log in to a web application, or the server refuses to start, or a system consistently gives wrong results to every query, then there may be no workaround, as the system is entirely unusable.
 In such cases, the severity of the bug is inevitably BLOCKER or its equivalent.